 Additional Measures For Navigating Gaps

-Earnings announcement and corporate events are the biggest causes of stock price gaps.
+Earnings announcements and corporate events are the biggest causes of stock price gaps.
 The dates of these events are disclosed in advance.
 If you hold a stock on that day, you will likely have to experience a gap, potentially a large one.

 While a gap can be favorable, I typically choose to not hold my trades through earnings.
-There is lots of opportunities to profit from the price swings between earnings.
+There are lots of opportunities to profit from the price swings between earnings.
 To me, holding through earnings is a gamble unless you have a strategy specifically designed for trading them.